 - The installation of Ccleaner is now complete.

 Using Microsoft Office

 Learning to use all the applications with the MS Office suite can take a long time, particularly if you teach yourself.
 There are many online tutorials which can help with the process and a search at YouTube will give you a good start.
-If you want to learn to use Microsoft Excel and Word for business purposes you might want to consider taking a course.
-There are numerous training providers such as Paul Brown Training Ltd who provide 1 day courses either at public centres or your own offices.
+There are also many training providers running courses in all of the major cities.
+If you live in London we can recommend Paul Brown Training from personal experience.

 Assembling a computer involves connecting internal and external components.
 Internal components include the ones that are installed inside a system case such as motherboard, RAM, Disk drives, SMPS and daughter cards.
 External components are devices that are attached to the system case, such as mouse, keyboard, scanner & printer.

 Assembling a PC:

 There are certain key components that you need to consider when assembling a computer.
 Depending on the requirements of the user, the components vary.
 The components that are required while assembling a computer are: